pkncoder/DnDMonsterFightV3/dndmonsterfight/README.md

 - [x] Rewrite Base.java since it's old and hasn't been changed much to new terms
 - [ ] Make better error messages
 - [ ] Make the to-strings better with a return ();
+- [ ] The way that the getStringInput() with invalid words needs to cut out case sensitivity because then it will be the same overload as the previous.
+Find a more elegant solution

 ### Hypothetically major re-writing
 - [ ] Same code for players / enemies